Get started with Cathie, today.

 Therapy allows one to (a) be open to internal recollections, (b) practice attuned communication and contingent joining, (c) allow self-reflection and deepen self-understanding of leftover issues, (d) change emotionally disconnected patterns, and (e) resolve trauma and loss.
 This is paraphrased from pages 12-13 of Daniel J. Siegel's 2003 article, "Attachment and Self-Understanding: Parenting with the Brain in Mind," which can be found at <<www.attach.org/AttachmentandSelf- understanding1.pdf>>

 “Patients seek the truth of their lives, new ways to explain themselves to themselves that will enliven them to their future ” (p.
 237).
-Cathie Simpson (2005).
-Remembering Infancy, unpublished dissertation for Pacifica Graduate Institute, Carpinteria, CA.
+Cathie Simpson (2014).
+Remembering Infancy: Adult Memories of the First Months of Life.

 “Psychotherapy is about meaning—which, in the end, the human animal cannot live without.
 Psychotherapy is two flesh-and-blood, breathing, speaking, silent, smiling, frowning, sometimes crying, sometimes laughing, sometimes yelling humans, present to each other."
 Michael Ventura wrote that in 2009 on page 64 of the article, "Screenworld," in the magazine Psychotherapy Networker.